Adhithyan8/Adhithyan8.github.io/_posts/2023-09-09-blog-me-maybe.md

 If you prefer to quickly peruse the idea, here is a (pretty) presentation done as part of my master thesis.
 <iframe src="https://onedrive.live.com/embed?resid=48DCE277C255EB4F%21575&amp;authkey=!ADBmJ7JFrYj1Yzw&amp;em=2&amp;wdAr=1.7777777777777777" width="714px" height="432px" frameborder="0"></iframe>

-If not, here is a more wordy version.